niko-at-chalupa/kheremara-breeze/README.md

 > original_message | `str` | The original message before any processing *(e.g., "[tag] <player> i hate you!")*
 >
 > <code><h3>run_task</h3></code>
 > Runs a task in the server's main thread with the plugin.
-Must be ran from the plugin's instance of BreezeExtensionAPI.
+Must be ran from the plugin's instance of `BreezeExtensionAPI`.
 >
 > <details><summary>Example code</summary>
 >